MsMc24/G1/G1_miniproject1.md

 ⚡️ _Describing weather:_ Make your avatar speak about the weather in the background.

-🕴🏽 _Poetry:_ Students create avatars to recite short poetry which improves their fluency.

 🏆 _Famous people:_ After conducting research on famous people, students could create avatars that resemble these famous people and explain why they were important in history.

 💰 _Advertising:_ Students use Voki avatars to persuade the audience to purchase a product or vote for a candidate.